nickoneill/nickoneill.github.com/source/_posts/2014-03-04-mailer-manipulation-via-soda-taxes.markdown

 I almost forgot to mention the implication that “we legislated against this in 1992 so let’s never reconsider our position ever again” because it’s not like California ever outlawed anything with a proposition that may have been wrong.

+## final snark

-The point is *not* that you should vote FOR or AGAINST a soda tax.
+The point is *not* that you should vote **for** or **against** a soda tax.
 The point is that you should take a moment and look at the mailer that you agree or disagree with and find out how the sponsors are manipulating you (and they are).
 Then you may discard it, or call it justified and move on with your life.